maxcoyote/eka360/team.markdown

   title: Senior Project Manager
   email: olivia@three6ixty.net
   phone: "(310) 204-3500 x306"
-  bio: Olivia Joncich is a Senior Project Manager and has been with three6ixty since
+  bio_text: Olivia Joncich is a Senior Project Manager and has been with three6ixty since
     2016, working on a wide array of entitlement projects and policy research.
 Olivia’s focus on multi-family projects has made her an expert in affordable and supportive housing regulations, transit oriented development, and CEQA streamlining legislation.